 - Shopping carts.
 All mobile commerce apps need a shopping cart where customers can easily add items, change quantities, and so on.

 - Customer support.
 Sometimes, customers need help navigating an online store, whether they’ve made a mistake with their purchase, or would like to initiate a return or exchange.
-That process is a whole lot easier when there’s some level of ecommerce customer service within their mobile app.
+That process is a whole lot easier when there’s some level of quality customer service within the mobile app.

 Optional features of an ecommerce app